How to fix Canada’s red-hot housing markets: A guide to what’s happening and what’s been proposed

 Recent figures show Canada’s soaring home prices are more than just a Toronto-area problem – and if the real-estate bubble bursts, few parts of the country would escape the economic blow.
 Home sales across Canada hit a record high in March, with the actual national average price up 8.2 per cent compared with a year ago, and Toronto prices are up a record 33 per cent.

 Two big political events will soon reshape how provinces and cities respond to the threat of a housing correction.
-One is the Ontario provincial budget, due to be released April 27, which promises to include new measures to cool the housing market.
-The other is the B.C. provincial election, where voters will weigh in on how Christy Clark’s Liberal government has handled the housing file.
+One is the B.C. provincial election, where voters will weigh in on how Christy Clark’s Liberal government has handled the housing file.
+The other is the Ontario provincial budget, due to be released April 27, which promises to include new measures to cool the housing market.
+Ahead of the budget, Ontario announced 16 new measures on Thursday aimed at curbing high housing prices and widening rent-control policies across the province.

 Taxing home sales and foreign speculation

-What Ontario might do: The Ontario government has considered a tax on real-estate speculation by non-residents, which provincial Finance Minister Charles Sousa has labelled “property scalping.”
-The province is expected to introduce housing-affordability measures on Thursday that could include other kinds of taxes: Toronto Mayor John Tory has floated the possibility of a vacant home tax, and Mr. Sousa said last month that he might consider a B.C.-style foreign buyer’s tax.
+What Ontario is doing: The Ontario government announced a “Fair Housing Plan” on Thursday that includes a tax on real-estate speculation by non-residents and a B.C.-style tax on vacant homes, which Toronto Mayor John Tory has sought for the city.
 The province will also start collecting data on prospective home buyers’ citizenship status, beginning next week.

-What B.C. has done: What Mr. Sousa called “property scalping,” British Columbians came to call “shadow flipping” after a Globe investigation of the practice last year.
+What B.C. has done: What Ontario Finance Minister Charles Sousa has called “property scalping,” and what the province’s announcement called “paper flipping,” British Columbians came to call “shadow flipping” after a Globe investigation of the practice last year.
 In the wake of that investigation, Ms. Clark’s government adopted new measures to curb real-estate speculation.
 The B.C. government also implemented a foreign buyers’ tax and cities new powers to tax vacant homes, which Vancouver has begun to do.

 Unsweetening the deal for buyers